 Atlanta played a key role in both the Civil War and the Civil Rights Movement, and today is home to a diverse population and vibrant culture.

 It became the capital of Georgia in 1877.

 PRO TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
 You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
 Check out Going here.
 Going is my favorite way to find great travel deals.

 What should I see on my one day in Atlanta?

 Don’t forget to pack a day bag for yourself.
-Check out our day trip essentials packing list so you don’t forget anything you need.
+Check out my day trip essentials packing list so you don’t forget anything you need.

 Featured attractions in Atlanta